Evangelicalism in the United States: 21st century

 A 2018 report of polls conducted from 2003 to 2017 of 174,485 random-sample telephone interviews by ABC News and The Washington Post show significant shifts in U.S. religious identification in those 15 years, including a decline in the share of Americans who identify as Protestants (both evangelical and non-evangelical) and a rise in the share of Americans who say they have no religion.
 According to reports in the New York Times, some evangelicals have sought to expand their movement's social agenda to include reducing poverty, combating AIDS in the Third World, and protecting the environment: "a push to better this world as well as save eternal souls."
 This has been highly contentious within the evangelical community, because evangelicals of a more conservative stance believe this trend compromises important issues, and values popularity and consensus too highly: "a 'capitulation' to the broader culture."
 Personifying this division in the early 21st century were the evangelical leaders James Dobson and Rick Warren.
 Dobson warned of dangers, from his point of view, of a victory by Democratic Party presidential candidate Barack Obama in 2008.
 Warren declined to endorse either major candidate, on the grounds that he wanted the church to be less politically divisive and that he agreed substantially with both Obama and Republican Party candidate John McCain.

+Many white evangelicals embraced Donald Trump because he addressed many of their concerns.

 Demographics

 Anywhere from 6 to 35% of the United States population is evangelical, depending on how "evangelical" is defined.
 A 2008 study reported that in 2000, about 9% of Americans attended an evangelical service on any given Sunday.
 A 2014 Pew Research Center survey of religious life in the United States reported that 25.4% of the population were evangelical, while Roman Catholics were 20.8% and mainline Protestants were 14.7%.
-But in 2020, mainline Protestants were reported to outnumber predominantly-white Evangelical churches.
+In 2020, mainline Protestants were reported to outnumber predominantly-white Evangelical churches.
+In 2021, Pew Research Center reported that "24% of U.S. adults describe themselves as born-again or evangelical Protestants."
+In 2025, Pew Research Center reported that "Evangelical Protestants now account for 23% of all U.S. adults, down from 26% in 2007."

 In 2007 Barna Group reported that 8% of adult Americans were born-again evangelicals, defined as those surveyed in 2006 who answered yes to these nine questions: